diplomegalo/Poc/Poc.GraphQL.Gtw/README.md

 Menu-->Nutrition
 ```

-The `Recipes` service expose an `Ingredient` model.
-This `Ingredient` model refers a `Food` entity from the `Nutrition` service.
+The `Recipes` service expose an `Ingredient` entity.
+The `Ingredient` model refers a `Food` entity from the `Nutrition` service.
+Therefore the `Ingredient` entity contains only the identifier of the `Food`

 ```mermaid
 graph LR;
 Food-->Ingredient
 ```

-The objective is to retrieve, with the schema stitching technics, from the Api Gateway, an extended `Ingredient` model containing all the `Food` properties referenced.
+The objective is to retrieve, with the schema stitching technics, from the `Menu` Api Gateway, an extended `Ingredient` model containing all the `Food` properties referenced.

 ## Create your solution